Mikolaj/horde-ad/README.md

 # horde-ad
 Higher Order Reverse Derivatives Efficiently - Automatic Differentiation library based on the paper "Provably correct, asymptotically efficient, higher-order reverse-mode automatic differentiation" by Faustyna Krawiec, Neel Krishnaswami, Simon Peyton Jones, Tom Ellis, Andrew Fitzgibbon and Richard Eisenberg.
+Mature Haskell libraries with similar capabilities, but varying efficiency, are https://hackage.haskell.org/package/ad and https://hackage.haskell.org/package/backprop.
+See also https://github.com/Mikolaj/horde-ad/blob/master/CREDITS.md.

 This is an early prototype, both in terms of performance of the engine and the API and toolbox for the library user.
 The user should be ready to add missing primitives, as well as obvious tools that should be predefined but aren't.
-One can already define all basic neural network architectures, such as fully connected, recurrent, convolutional and residual.
-The library can also handle exotic variants of such networks that wouldn't express well in a language of matrices or tensors.
-Applications outside machine learning are plausible, given that the notion of a neural network is not hardwired into the formalism, but ad hoc built from basic blocks of general automatic differentiation, whenever it's needed in a test or benchmark of the library.
+One can already build with the library all basic neural network architectures, such as fully connected, recurrent, convolutional and residual.
+The library can also handle exotic variants of such networks that wouldn't express well in a language of matrices or tensors (all Haskell types are available).
+Applications outside machine learning are plausible, given that the notion of a neural network is not hardwired into the formalism, but ad hoc redefined from basic blocks of general automatic differentiation whenever it's needed, e.g., in the tests and benchmarks of the library.

-Mature Haskell libraries with similar capabilities, but varying efficiency, are https://hackage.haskell.org/package/ad and https://hackage.haskell.org/package/backprop.
-We owe them; see https://github.com/Mikolaj/horde-ad/blob/master/CREDITS.md.

 Here is an example of computing the gradient of a function that goes from `R^3` to `R^2`